lindalibjchn/dialoguepolicy/README.md

-# dialoguepolicy
-Appendix-Three polices of confusion mitigation in situated HRI
+ # Appendix-Three polices of confusion mitigation in situated HRI